 MFA Products of Design

-The heart of the program is the mastering of the three fields crucial to the future of design: making, structures and narratives.
-Making grounds design and designers: students investigate multiple dimensions of physical design practice, its processes and the tools that enable it.
-Structures inform practice: students learn the information and business structures that make effective design possible: research, systems thinking, sustainability, strategy, user experience and interaction/information design.
-Narratives acknowledge that design demands stories—from initial idea through marketing—that are made compelling through graphic representation, point of view, drawing, writing and videography.
+At the heart of our program is the mastering of the three fields crucial to the future of design: making, structures and narratives.
+Making grounds design and designers: students investigate multiple dimensions of physical design practice, its processes, and the tools that enable it.
+Structures inform practice: students learn the information and business structures that make effective design possible including research, systems thinking, sustainability, strategy, user experience and interaction/information design.
+Narratives demand a compelling point of view: students hone their ability to communicate and persuade through personal and passionate storytelling, and learn to develop and support their narratives through graphic representation, prototyping, drawing, writing and videography.

-The second year focuses on business structures, environmental stewardship, design metrics, strategy, entrepreneurship and delight.
-The yearlong thesis project generates change-making, multidisciplinary work around a chosen field of inquiry, resulting in a signature portfolio of prototypes, service blueprints, apps, platforms, business plans, videos and a book.
-A powerful professional network of advisors is built during the process, who are ready to help in the move toward professional practice.
-The program ends with a public celebration around the power of design.
+The second-year curriculum digs deep into design management, environmental stewardship, design metrics, entrepreneurship, and design for public policy.
+The yearlong thesis project generates change-making, multidisciplinary work around a chosen field of inquiry, resulting in a significant portfolio of prototypes, service blueprints, apps, platforms, business plans, videos, and a printed hardcover Thesis Book.